Scientific name: Spodoptera littoralis Boisduval

 Biology

-A female moth lays masses of eggs on the underside of young leaves.
-Eggs are then coated with scales from the female’s abdomen.
-After egg hatch, caterpillars feed on leaves and also may feed on stems, buds, flowers and fruits.
-Pupation occurs just below the soil surface in a clay cocoon.
-Multiple generations per year occur in its native range.
+Female moths lay masses of eggs on the underside of young leaves.
+The eggs are coated with scales from the female’s abdomen.
+Once hatched, caterpillars feed on leaves and also may feed on stems, buds, flowers and fruits.

 Identification

-The Egyptian cottonworm can be easily confused with Spodoptera species native to the United States, many of which are commonly found in Minnesota.
-Thus, identifying Egyptian cottonworm will require specimens of adult moths and an experienced entomologist.
+The Egyptian cottonworm can easily be mistaken for other Spodoptera species native to the United States, many of which are commonly found in Minnesota.
+Proper identification requires adult moth specimens and an experienced entomologist.

-Signs of Egyptian cottonworm infestation are the presence of eggs masses covered with hairy scales or the presence of larvae on plants and feeding damage.
-Leaves damaged by Egyptian cottonworm will have holes and/or are skeletonized.
+Signs of infestation include the presence of eggs masses covered in fuzzy, hairy scales, or the presence of larvae on plants, and feeding damage.
+Leaves damaged by Egyptian cottonworm will have holes or skeletonized tissue.

 Regulatory Status: Regulated